propelorm/PropelLaravel/README.md

 propel-laravel
 ==============

 Propel2 integration for Laravel framework.
 Only 5.x versions supported.
 4.x version can be found in repo of [initial developer](https://github.com/allBoo/propel-laravel) of current package.

 Usage
 -----

+First of all: you need to understand that current package is in heavy development.
+We try to maintain 1.* branch as stable and tested as it used by 1M of angry developers, which have guns.
+Propel2 seems pretty stable, but still in development and currently it require that your installation must have minimum stability is `alpha`.
+Open your `composer.json` and write after `config` section:

+    "config": {
+        "preferred-install": "dist"
+    },
+    "minimum-stability": "alpha"

 Require this package with composer using the following command: